alexisuaguilaru/HealthySleep/README.md

 # Healthy Sleep Analysis

 ## Abstract
-Statistical analysis of sleep quality of patients based on their habits, quality of life, physical activity and sleep disorders.
+This project aims to perform a Statistical Analysis (EDA) and build a Machine Learning (ML) model to predict patient sleep quality based on their habits, quality of life, physical activity, and sleep disorders.

 ## About the Dataset
 The dataset is taken from [Health and Sleep relation](https://www.kaggle.com/datasets/orvile/health-and-sleep-relation-2024).
 This dataset explores the relationship between sleep patterns and overall health.
 It includes detailed information on individual sleep habits, health metrics, and lifestyle factors, enabling analysis of how sleep quality and duration impact physical and mental well-being.